 Students in the Engineering Technology major are required to complete 400 hours of work experience.
-To satisfy this requirement, students may complete an internship (TEC 398 Professional Practice) and/or complete and document a minimum of 400 hours of construction management work experience.
+To satisfy this requirement, students may complete an internship (TEC 398 Professional Practice) and/or complete and document a minimum of 400 hours of engineering technology work experience.
 This must be done prior to enrolling in the senior capstone course, (TEC 392) Manufacturing Organization and Management.

 Learn more about the requirements and documentation required for your internship or work hours.